qdm12/ddns-updater/README.md

 ### Host firewall

-This container needs the following ports:
+If you have a host firewall in place, this container needs the following ports:

 - TCP 443 outbound for outbound HTTPS
 - TCP 80 outbound if you use a local unsecured HTTP connection to your Gotify server